-If you require an HMO Licence, you can download an application pack.
+If you require an HMO Licence, please complete the online application form below.

 We cannot accept an HMO licence application unless it is accompanied by the relevant HMO licence fee.
 You will be required to make a card payment for the relevant fee upon submission of your online application.

 The Council is legally required to maintain a public register of HMO licence applications and granted HMO licences.

 Do you live next door to an HMO or are there HMOs in your street?
-If you are experiencing problems from neighbouring HMOs, contact the HMO Unit for advice.
-If any such problems include anti-social behaviour, you can also contact the Council’s Antisocial Behaviour Investigation Team (ASBIT).
+If you are experiencing problems from neighbouring HMOs, contact us for advice.
+If these problems include anti-social behaviour, you can also contact the Antisocial Behaviour Investigation Team (ASBIT).